andrei-g99/tubecut/README.md

 # TubeCut
-GUI tool for downloading content from youtube, can donwload in audio or video formats.
+GUI tool for downloading content from youtube, can download in audio or video formats.
 Can also trim video/audio.

 # Latest release